ifilot/p2000t-sdcard/README.md

 Read the section ["How it functions"](#how-it-functions) to understand what each download file does.

-> [!IMPORTANT]
+> [!WARNING]
-> The files shown here cater specifically to PCB version 6 or later where the
+> The files shown here cater specifically to PCB version 6 or later
-> SD-card listens to I/O port 0x4X.
+> where the SD-card listens to I/O port 0x4X.
+Earlier version of the PCB are no
+> longer actively maintained.

 * [BASICBOOTSTRAP.BIN](https://github.com/ifilot/p2000t-sdcard/releases/latest/download/BASICBOOTSTRAP.BIN)
 * [FLASHER.BIN](https://github.com/ifilot/p2000t-sdcard/releases/latest/download/FLASHER.BIN)